DenysBorysiuk/goit-team-project-03/README.md

 - Utilize the Mobile-First approach.
 - Clean code with preserved formatting.
 Consider using ESLint/Prettier.
 - Code is divided into separate components.
-- Error page if the selected route does not exist, styled accordingly
+- Error page if the selected route does not exist, styled accordingly.
 - Backend endpoint documentation is provided using Swagger.

 ## ⚙️ Deployment